Dingle Foot: Politics

 From 1931 to 1945 Foot was Liberal Member of Parliament (MP) for Dundee.
 He was Parliamentary Secretary to the Ministry of Economic Warfare in Winston Churchill's wartime coalition, and a member of the British delegation to San Francisco Conference in 1945.
 He visited Washington in June 1944, and secured an agreement with the US State Department, the new War Refugee Board and the Foreign Economic Administration to supply 550 tons of aid parcels a month over a three-month period to 'unassimilated civilian internees' in war-zones in Europe.
 At the 1945 election he lost his seat to Labour.

 At the 1950 general election Foot defended the formerly Liberal seat of North Cornwall, following the defection of its member Tom Horabin to Labour in 1947, but he again lost, to the Conservative Harold Roper.
 He stood for the seat in 1951, losing again but by a narrower margin.
 Foot left the Liberals and joined the Labour Party in 1956.
 He was Labour MP for Ipswich from a 1957 by-election until 1970.
 Following his appointment as Solicitor General in the first government of Harold Wilson, he was knighted and made a Privy Counsellor in 1964.
 He served in this post for almost 3 years, from 18 October 1964 until 24 August 1967, until he was replaced by Arthur Irvine following a major government reshuffle.
 In 1970 he was again defeated, this time by the Conservative candidate.

 Other work

 In the late 1940s and early 1950s Foot was often seen on BBC television as the moderator of the current affairs programme In the News.
 Often appearing with him were Michael Foot and Sir Bob Boothby.

 His publications included Despotism in Disguise (1937) and British Political Crises (1976).

-Death
+Later years

+After leaving Parliament Foot returned to the bar.
+In 1969, he defended Bernadette Devlin MP, and in 1970 was called to the Northern Irish bar.
+He also practised extensively in the Commonwealth.

 Foot died on 18 June 1978 in a hotel in Hong Kong, after choking on a sandwich.